About Us

 Credit-ready—meets high school credit standards in multiple subjects.

-Her years of weaving narrative into science, history, and hands-on exploration include a three-year journey with her grandson, Landon, during which they traveled to 48 states and homeschooled by “being there” and walking through history.
+Her years of weaving narrative into science, history, and hands-on exploration include a three-year journey with her grandson, Landon.
+Together, they traveled to 48 states and homeschooled by “being there” and walking through history.
 That same spirit of curiosity and discovery infuses the mysteries, blending forensic science with compelling storylines to create unforgettable learning experiences.

 Angela lives near Phoenix, Arizona, with her husband, Stephen, a novelist, and their grandson, Landon.